German girl jailed for IS attack in Hannover

 The judge cited messages on her phone as evidence that the attack was in support of IS.
 One text was sent to Mohamad Hasan K after the jihadist attacks in Paris on 13 November 2015 in which she wrote: "Allah bless our lions who carried out an operation in Paris yesterday".

-Security camera footage from Hanover station showed her staring at two police officers.
+Security camera footage from Hannover station showed her staring at two police officers.
 When they asked to see her identity card she lunged at one of them with a knife.

 The girl later wrote to the police offer to apologise for her attack and she repeated her apology during the trial.
 Her legal team said they would appeal against the verdict.